The Texas Governor Reaches for Culture War to Dodge Blackout Criticism

 “Too many Texans have been sidelined from employment opportunities.
 Too many small business owners have struggled to pay their bills.
 This must end.
 It is now time to open Texas 100%,” he said during a press conference on Tuesday.
 Lest he be accused of wagging the dog, he said in follow-up interviews that he had planned this for back in February, but delayed until the storm clean-up was underway.

 The Republican governor presides over the largest Red State in the country, but it’s not been an easy second term for Abbott, as The Texas Tribune has chronicled.
 He faces his own intra-party disputes, with a potential 2022 primary very much a real possibility.
 His job-approval rating with Republicans has gone from 88% in April of last year to 79% last month, according to the University of Texas poll.
-The same poll in February found just 71% of Republicans approve of how he’s handled the COVID-19 response.
+The same poll in February found just 71% of Republicans approve of how he’s handled the COVID-19 response, down from 86% last April.
 The state GOP chairman, former Florida Rep. Allen West, hasn’t been shy in criticizing or trolling his fellow Republican.

 None of this was helped by Texas’ lack of preparedness for the polar vortex that hit the state last month, or Abbott’s early scapegoating of renewable energy and a vague environmental policy known as the Green New Deal for the ensuing blackout.